gradle/gradle/design-docs/jdk9-support.md

 - Compilation fails when consuming source references an implementation class.
 - Consuming source is not recompiled when implementation class does not change.
 - Consuming source is recompiled when API class is changed.
+- Consuming source is not recompiled when implementation class changes in an incompatible way.

 ## Story: Consuming Java source is not recompiled when API of library has not changed

 AKA API classes can reference implementation classes of the same library.

 - Generate stub classes in the API jar.
 - A stub class contains only the public members of the source class required at compile time:
     - Only public or protected elements
     - Only public super types
-    - Empty method bodies
+    - Method bodies should throw an `UnsupportedOperationException`
     - No debug attributes
     - No source annotations
 - Generate stub API jar for all libraries, regardless of whether the library declares its API or not (a library always has an API).
 - Generation task should be incremental.

 TBD - split up stub generation into several stories?
 TBD - fail or warn when API class references implementation class in some way that cannot be stubbed, eg extends implementation class or throws checked implementation exception or referenced from public method signature?

 ### Test cases